Is Greenpeace Tax Deductible in 2021? Why They Can’t Give You a Tax Receipt

 Supporting Environmental Organizations

 Contributing to a charitable organization can get confusing, especially when it has two separate legal identities like Greenpeace.
+(But, it’s easy to figure your annual emissions with an ecological footprint calculator.)

 To ensure your good deed meets IRS qualifications, check that you’re giving to Greenpeace Fund, Inc., a qualified 501(c)(3), and keep the paperwork for the next tax season.
 That way, you can do your part to do something good for the earth, and also make sure that your donation is tax-deductible.